Professional Studies M.A. - Individualized Plan of Study

 A minimum GPA of 3.00 (2.75 for conditional admission) is required.
 All GPA calculations for admission are based upon the last 60 units of undergraduate and post-baccalaureate study.

-Additionally, the applicant must submit an essay of no less than one full page of text that includes:
+The applicant must submit an essay of no less than one full page of text that includes:

 - The student’s reasons for wishing to enter the program